The furture of EU Climate Change Technology and sustainable energy diplomacy

 The European Union has long played a leadership role in the global response to climate change and the related challenge of increasing access to sustainable energy for development.
 To maintain and extend this diplomatic asset, the EU faces challenges including the proliferation of multiple negotiating tracks and processes, the growing importance of non-EU sources of finance and technology, and the centrality of technology in global climate and sustainable energy governance.
 If the EU can respond to these developments with innovative diplomacy, it has an opportunity to augment its contribution to global progress on climate change and sustainable energy.

-This workshop will bring together decision-makers from the EU’s Council, Commission and Parliament, the Party of European Socialists and other Brussels-based thought-leaders to evaluate this changed diplomatic landscape.
+This project has brought together decision-makers from the EU’s Council, Commission and Parliament, the Party of European Socialists and other Brussels-based thought-leaders to evaluate this changed diplomatic landscape.